-If you keep a lot of money in your checking account, moving your money to a high interest checking account may be a good move.
-Below is a list of nationally available highest yields checking accounts.
-All of these accounts are FDIC insured up to $250,000.
-Your principal is protected and you’re guarantee a positive nominal return on investment.
+If you keep a lot of money in your checking account, moving your money to a high-interest checking account may be a good move.
+Below is a list of highest yields checking accounts.
+Your principal is protected, and you’re guaranteed a positive return on investment.

-Please review information associated with each offer before you sign up.
-Rates and conditions change constantly and I have reported what I believe to be the most accurate information at the time the article was updated.
+Please review the information associated with each offer before you sign up.
+Rates and conditions change constantly, and I have reported what I believe to be the most accurate information at the time the article was updated.

 United FCU, they have branches in most of the states offers 6.01% on their high yield checking account.